This document describes how to integrate ThreatSTOP’s Policy and Reporting services with a Cisco ASA device:

 $ shasum -a 256 <filename>

-You can import the OVA file in your Hypervisor to create the virtual machine and start it.
-If you are using Hyper-V, check out how to converting OVA files to VHD format.
+- Import the OVA or VHD file in your Hypervisor to create the virtual machine and start it.

 Log into the TSCM